JuanPabloDiaz/markdownPreviewer/README.md

 # Markdown Previewer 📝

-This simple project is a responsive web application that allows users to generate endless random quotes with the click of a button.
+This simple project is a responsive web application that allows users to write and preview markdown syntax in real-time.

 ## Description 💡

-A Quote generator React app that consumes the [Quotable API](https://github.com/lukePeavey/quotable?tab=readme-ov-file#get-random-quotes) to display random quotes.
+This project was built as part of the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.
+The goal was to build a markdown previewer that meets the following user stories:

 <div align="center">